CorneliaKelinske/first_blog/posts/2021/10-13-the_dark_side.md

 Once again, this is likely a result of no. 2.
 Focusing so hard on something makes it hard to stop.
-Often, my mind will just wander off and still try to solve some coding-related issue, while I am actually trying to achieve something else, like a conversation, or a shower, or a workout.
+Often, my mind will just wander off and still try to solve some coding-related issue, while I am actually trying to achieve something else, like a conversation, a shower, or a workout.

 # 5. The code will haunt you in your sleep